ether/ueberDB/README.md

 * elasticsearch (Only keys of the format \*:\*:\*)
 * rethink (Currently doesn't work)

-For details on how it works please refer to the wiki: https://github.com/ether/EtherDB/wiki/findKeys-functionality
+For details on how it works please refer to the wiki: https://github.com/ether/UeberDB/wiki/findKeys-functionality

 ## Scaling, High availability and disaster recovery.
-To scale EtherDB you should use sharding especially for real time applications.
+To scale UeberDB you should use sharding especially for real time applications.
 An example of this is sharding given Pads within Etherpad based on their initial pad authors geographical location.
 High availability and disaster recovery can be provided through replication of your database however YMMV on passing Settings to your database library.
-Do not be under the illusion that EtherDB provides any Stateless capabilities, it does not.
+Do not be under the illusion that UeberDB provides any Stateless capabilities, it does not.
 An option is to use something like rethinkdb and set cache to 0 but YMMV.

 ## Key Length Restrictions
 Your Key Length will be limited by the database you chose to use but keep into account portability within your application.